S3-Portfolio/General/ResearchDatabase.md

 NoSQL databases are used when no relations are needed.
 This can be the case if you need to store simple data (like accounting data or an Exel sheet).

 #### Most popular databases
+(Which type of databases are most popular/used and why?)

 The hierarchical database is like a family tree and offers high performance, as there’s easy access and a quick querying time.
 The relational database stores data in discrete tables.
 The non-relational database matured due to increasingly complex modern web applications.